cutwise/cutwise-api/widget/rapnet.md

 ## Requirements

-IFrame should not be smaller than 640px.
+IFrame size (widget × height) should not be smaller than 480px × 640px.
 Full widget view should be visible without iframe scroll.

 List of fully supported browsers: